soly33tworks/ME-PHYS_Undergraduate_Courses/ME490-Undergraduate_Research_ME/readme.md

-# Numerical Methods for Engineers - ME490
+# Undergraduate Research in ME - ME490
 **Course description:** https://stars.bilkent.edu.tr/syllabus/view/ME/490/20211?section=1

 **Note :** For obvious reasons I am only using the recordings that were made public.